stefanos87/container-kubernetes-tutorials/2-docker_environment/README.md

 **-e <ENV_VARIABLE_KEY>=<ENV_VARIABLE_VALUE>**

-Once the Docker container is started, launch *http://localhost:8083/dir* endpoint which will show the upload directory used by application
+Once the Docker container is started, launch *http://localhost:8083/dir* endpoint which will return the upload directory used by application, as shown in the following snapshot:

 ![](https://github.com/robipozzi/docker-kubernetes-tutorials/blob/master/2-docker_environment/images/dir_endpoint.png)

+You can restart Docker container by changing *<YOUR_UPLOAD_DIR>* in *-e UPLOAD_DIR=<YOUR_UPLOAD_DIR>* and see how environment variable change affects the application.

 ## Automation scripts available
 The following scripts are provided for convenience: